 More passengers coming in and I had to make my way back to my seat.

 Premium Economy cabin is in front of this cabin.

 There are a number of 2-seaters on this aircraft, but you have pay to select these seats.

 The IFE system is Gate-to-Gate, that means you can straight away use the system at the departure gate all the way to the arrival gate.
 You get interrupted while using the IFE system is during announcements and safety video being played.

-The 3-4-3 configuration on the Boeing 777 is not popular among travellers, but among the airlines I flew so far with this configuration, this has to be the nicest.
+The 3-4-3 configuration on the Boeing 777 is not popular among travellers, but among the airlines, I flew so far with this configuration, this has to be the nicest.
 After flying with KLM on the KUL-CGK, the cabin, not just Economy Class, Business Class simply blows KLM's old cabin products away.
 Even with the 3-3-3 on KLM's 777, these seats are much more comfortable with better IFE system too.
 So if you ask me to choose between this or KLM's 3-3-3 Y class?
 I guess I choose this, probably the 2-seater.
 Won't mind paying more for comfort.
 For my KLM's trip report, click here.

-Just after I moved back to my seat, a cabin crew from the another aisle saw me and gave me a smile and I returned the gesture.
+Just after I moved back to my seat, a cabin crew from another aisle saw me and gave me a smile and I returned the gesture.
 Before I knew it, he came to my seat and told me that I had to move back to my "original" seat as I was in a different cabin.
 Naturally, I wasn't happy.
 I explained to him that this was my seat and I showed him my boarding pass.
-He apologised and left.
+He apologized and left.
 If I were him, I would have checked the passenger's list manifest instead of confronting the passenger.
-The other crew especially at the rear were not friendly.
+The other crew, especially at the rear, were not friendly.
 No eye-to-eye contact at all only during the meal part and even so, it was done hurriedly.

 Service on the KLM's flight was much better than this.